 As a general rule, once a female leopard gecko reaches sexual maturity, she will start a normal body process known as ovulating.
-This will cause the leopard gecko to produce eggs regularly, and she will either lay them or absorb the eggs back into her body.
+This will cause the leopard gecko to produce eggs regularly, and she will either lay them or absorb them back into her body.

-Keep reading for more information on the signs of pregnancy in your leopard gecko, as well as how to tell if your leo is about to lay eggs.
+Keep reading for more information on the signs of pregnancy in your leopard gecko, as well as how to tell if your leopard gecko is about to lay eggs.

 We will also explore the possible scenario where the eggs may be fertile and tell you how to help an egg-bound leopard gecko.